ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

 $\nu \in \mathbb{N}$
 of the number of [[flux]] [[flux quantization|quanta]], where longitudinal conductivity should vanish.

-This is indeed observed and is called the *integer quantum Hall effect* --- in fact the vanishing conductivity is observed in sizeable neighbourhoods of the critical filling fractions ("Hall plateaux", attributed to disorder effects).
+This is indeed observed and is called the *integer quantum Hall effect* --- in fact the vanishing conductivity is observed in sizeable neighbourhoods of the critical filling fractions ("Hall plateaux", attributed to disorder effects, cf. [Sau, Das Sarma et al. 2025](#SauDasSarmaEtAl2025)).